aj2075/Azure-WebAPI-AAD-Authentication/README.md

 In this step you will enable Azure AD authentication for your Web API.
 Once authentication is enabled, your Web API can not be accessed without user credentials.

+### 3.1 Enable Authentication

-### 3.1 Navigate to your Web App in Azure Portal and perform the following
+Navigate to your Web App in Azure Portal and perform the following steps:

-#### 3.1.1 Click on "Authentication / Authorization" in the left navigation pane
+Click on "Authentication / Authorization" in the left navigation pane

 ![auth authorization](/images/auth-authorization.PNG)

-#### 3.1.2 Click on the "On" button under App Service Authentication
+Click on the "On" button under App Service Authentication

 ![auth authorization](/images/auth2.PNG)

-#### 3.1.3 Select "Login with Azure Active Directory" in the "Action to take when request is not authenticated" drop down and click on "Azure Active Directory" under "Authentication Providers"
+Select "Login with Azure Active Directory" in the "Action to take when request is not authenticated" drop down and click on "Azure Active Directory" under "Authentication Providers"

 ![auth authorization](/images/auth3.PNG)

-#### 3.1.2 Click on "Express" > click on "Creat New AD App" and click "OK"
+Click on "Express" > click on "Creat New AD App" and click "OK"

 ![auth authorization](/images/auth4-2.PNG)

 This will create a new AD App for your Web API and turn on Authentication for your Web API.

+### 3.1 Verify AD Authentication is activated.

-Now go back to the browser and try to access the url for the Web APP.
+Go back to the browser and try to access the url for the Web APP.
 You will be prompted to enter the crendentials for the Web API.

 ![auth authorization](/images/auth5.PNG)